You're in the Navy Now: Plot

 The officers hit upon a scheme to enter a crewman in the base boxing championship to unite the crew.
-They train an engine room sailor, Wascylewski (Charles Bronson), to represent the ship.
+They train an engine room sailor, Wascylewski, to represent the ship.
 The crew bets heavily on their shipmate, and to ensure that the "Teakettle" does not fail a sea trial scheduled for the day of the fight, smuggles distilled water aboard.
 Wascylewski breaks his ribs during the sea trial, forcing Barbo to stand in, but surprisingly he wins the championship.

 The film climaxes with the Official Sea Trial of the "Teakettle" in which the crew improvises a successful run.
-Even so, the trial ends in humiliation for the crew when the ship rams an aircraft carrier—again.
-At the board of inquiry that follows, Admiral Tennant reveals to Harkness that the selection of his crew was no fluke: the Navy already knew that experts could run the system; it needed to see if novice sailors, who made up the overwhelming percentage of the wartime Navy, could quickly learn to operate it.
+Even so, the trial ends in humiliation for the crew when the ship rams an aircraft carrier — again.
+At the board of inquiry that follows, Admiral Tennant reveals to Harkness that the selection of his crew was no fluke.
+The Navy already knew that experts could run the system; it needed to see if novice sailors, who made up the overwhelming percentage of the wartime Navy, could quickly learn to operate it.

+As a reward for the trials and tribulations of the USS "Teakettle," to the delight of Chief Larrabee and the relief of Captain Harkness, the experimental steam power plant is replaced with a marine diesel.
+The PC-1168 is then assigned to convoy escort duty in the North Atlantic.